XML Flow Tutorial: Getting Tokens

-This tutorial demonstrates how an application gets a token for a user.
+This tutorial demonstrates how an application gets an Auth'n'Auth token for a user.

 The first step is the preparatory setup that enables an application to receive user tokens.
 This setup is done on the eBay Developers Program site (developer.ebay.com).